Lewis Hamilton: Why the all-time F1 great shines above the numbers

 He won the races he was expected to and where Mercedes were strong - Belgium, Italy, Japan and the USA.
 But more importantly he excelled where they were not.

-His qualifying performance at Malaysia, that put him on pole at a race where the Mercedes was the third fastest car, was arguably the lap of the season.
+His qualifying performance at Malaysia, that put him on pole at a race where the Mercedes was the third fastest car, was arguably the lap of the season - along with the one at Monza in the wet, when he was more than a second clear of anyone else.

 He was helped by the three-car pile-up that took out both Ferraris and Max Verstappen's Red Bull in Singapore.
 But no-one expected that once that gifted him the lead, he would out-pace Red Bull's Daniel Ricciardo behind him.
 Even the Mercedes engineers were flummoxed by where that came from.